DomiKamu/OhmerPrems/README.md

 QuadPercs module is available from OhmerPrems plugin, as both:

-- free/trial version (limited to **5** fully working drum machines, from 44.1kHz up to 192kHz engine's samplerates) to any who want to evaluate the module (they're no other limitation).
-Other drum machines can be selected, but are muted (no audio output), LED channel glows red, instead of green.
+- **Free/Trial** (limited to **5** fully working drum machines, from 44.1kHz up to 192kHz engine's samplerates) to any who want to evaluate the module (they're no other limitation).
+Other drum machines can be selected, but are muted (no audio output), **LED channel glows red** if the drum machine isn't allowed for free/trial (otherwise the channel's LED glows green).
-- full version (all 16 drum machines, from 44.1kHz up to 192kHz engine's samplerates), reserved to *OhmerPrems* members exclusively, requires a personal license key to remove all limitations.
-LED channels glow always green.
+- **Licensed** (all 16 drum machines, from 44.1kHz up to 192kHz engine's samplerates), reserved to *OhmerPrems* members exclusively, requires a personal valid license V2 keyfile to remove all limitations. **LED channel glows always green**.

 Free version: Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808, for a total of 102 instruments, from 44.1kHz up to 192kHz engine's samplerates.